The bow used to be a simple piece of wood and a bowstring.

 Yew was commonly used to make longbows but hazel, elm, and ash were also used.
 The wood was coated with a layer of resin, wax and fine tallow.

 If you want to use a longbow in modern archery, you can either buy one or have it made for you.
-An experienced bowyer can make a longbow in a few hours since it is not complicated.
+An experienced bowyer can make a longbow in a few hours from a good piece of wood since it is not that complicated.

 Despite the fact that the learning curve is steep with this one, it is amazing when it comes to hunting.